VOD film review: A Single Man

 Cast: Colin Firth, Nicholas Hoult, Julianne Moore, Matthew Goode

-Kenny (Hoult), one of his students, has obviously clocked it.
+Kenny (Hoult), one of his students, has obviously noticed that last one.
 Emboldened by a lecture on conformity, fear and social minorities, he approaches George several times during the day, offering drink, conversation and a yellow pencil sharpener (not a euphemism).
 It’s the little details that make it all so beautiful – the shining plastic of the stationery beaming out of the screen in an otherwise staid frame.

-But that’s the sheer verve that Tom Ford’s film is drenched in; a fashion legend turning his hand to Christopher Isherwood’s novel, A Single Man is simple, stoic and, above all, stylish.
-Updating the story to the 60s, the production design throughout is flawless, from the costumes to the neatly realised period locations.
+That’s the sheer verve that Tom Ford’s film is drenched in; a fashion legend turning his hand to Christopher Isherwood’s novel, his work is simple, stoic and, above all, stylish.
+Updating the story to the 1960s, the production design throughout is flawless, from the costumes to the neatly realised period locations.
 There’s no sign that this is the work of a debut director.
 Far from it – it seems more mature than that.
 It certainly looks it.